ttntham/study-git/readme.md

 # the first text on the file.
-# the second sentance  on the file.
+# the second sentence  on the file.
+# the third sentence.